Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 H3: Split Tunneling (Android Only)

-Norton VPN offers split tunneling on Android, allowing you to choose which apps route through the VPN and which use your regular connection.
-This is great for situations where you want to protect your browser traffic but don't want to slow down your gaming or local network devices.
-Unfortunately, this feature is missing on Windows, macOS, and iOS — a significant limitation.
+Split tunneling on Android lets you choose which apps go through the VPN and which use your regular connection.
+It's perfect when you want to protect your browser but don't want to slow down gaming or local network stuff.
+But here's the catch: Windows, macOS, and iOS don't have this feature, which is a bummer for a product in 2026.

 H3: Kill Switch

-The kill switch feature cuts your internet connection if the VPN drops unexpectedly, preventing your real IP address from leaking.
-It's available on Windows and Android but absent on macOS and iOS.
-For a VPN in 2026, not having a kill switch on all platforms is disappointing.
+This cuts your internet if the VPN drops unexpectedly, so your real IP doesn't leak out.
+You get it on Windows and Android, but macOS and iOS are left hanging.
+For a VPN product, that's disappointing.

 H3: Seamless Norton 360 Integration

-If you're already using Norton 360 for antivirus, the VPN integrates directly into the Norton dashboard.
-You can manage everything — antivirus scans, password management, dark web monitoring, and VPN — from a single interface.
-This convenience factor is arguably Norton VPN's strongest selling point.
+If you're using Norton 360 for antivirus, the VPN hooks directly into your dashboard.
+Antivirus scans, password management, dark web monitoring, VPN — it's all in one place.
+And honestly, that's Norton VPN's real strength.

 Norton VPN Pricing in 2026

-Norton VPN can be purchased as a standalone product or bundled with Norton 360.
-Here's how the pricing breaks down:
+You can grab Norton VPN standalone or bundle it with Norton 360.
+Here's the breakdown:

 | Plan | Monthly Cost | Annual Cost | Devices | What's Included |